Gillespie Field: San Diego Air & Space Museum Gillespie Field Annex

 Gillespie is the home of the restoration facility Gillespie Field Annex for the San Diego Air & Space Museum.
 It is open to the public and has on display many vintage and modern aircraft.
 It has an Atlas ICBM rocket as its gate guard, a recently restored F-102A Delta Dagger with drop tanks and AIM-4A Falcon missiles, and a Grumman F-14A Tomcat used in Top Gun: Maverick.

 Accidents and incidents

-On September 12, 1988, a US Navy F-14 with mechanical problems crashed into two hangars at Gillespie Field.
+On 12 September 1988, a US Navy F-14A (BuNo 160675) of VF-124 with mechanical problems crashed into two hangars at Gillespie Field.
 Three persons on the ground and the two crew were injured, and 19 aircraft and 13 vehicles were damaged or destroyed.

-On December 27, 2021, a Learjet 35 aircraft on a repositioning flight from John Wayne Airport crashed into a neighborhood east of El Cajon during an approach to Runway 27R.
+On 27 December 2021, a Learjet 35 aircraft on a repositioning flight from John Wayne Airport crashed into a neighborhood east of El Cajon during an approach to Runway 27R.
 All four occupants were killed.